mmis1000/json-server-split/README.md

                                  rewrite                                [string]
-      --hooks                    File or Dir that contains custom hook for alter the server ability                      [array] -h, --help                     Show help                             [boolean] -v, --version                  Show version number                   [boolean]
+      --hooks                    File or Dir that contains custom hook for alter the server ability                      [array]
+      --generatesTsDefinition    Generate typescript definition of db file at specified position                     [string]
+      --migrate                  this option is used to convent the existing db.json file into new structure and exits immediately          [boolean] [default: false] -h, --help                     Show help                             [boolean] -v, --version                  Show version number                   [boolean]